Jennifer-464/web-dev-bootcamp/1-Photo-Blog/activity.md

 ### The activity

-In this activity, it was a basic activity using a new calc function and using previous CSS property concepts.
+In this activity, I used a new calc function and re-used previous CSS property concepts.

 ### Solution